cockroachdb/docs/v22.1/security-reference/authentication.md

 docs_area: reference.security
 ---

-This page give an overview of CockroachDB's security features concerning authenticating the identity of SQL users attempting to connect with the cluster.
+This page give an overview of CockroachDB's security features for authenticating the identity of SQL users attempting to connect to the cluster.

 Instead, you might be looking for: